Echo is one of the most annoying distractions that you can have on any type of conference call.

 Echo occurs when a person's microphone picks up sound from their speakers.
 That sound is once again played by the speakers and picked up by the microphone, creating an infinite loop that we call echo.
 When audio is played through headphones, echo becomes virtually impossible.
 This is why echo is usually caused by participants using a speakerphone.

-2. If your conference participants are complaining about echo, but you do not hear anything, you are the cause of the echo.
+TIP!
+If your conference participants are complaining about echo, but you do not hear anything, you are the cause of the echo.

 TIP!
 If you are in a conference where one or more participants is complaining of echo but you don't hear it, try muting your line to see if that fixes the problem.
-If you causing the echo, simply turn down your speaker volume, use headphones, or more your microphone farther away from your speakers.
+If you are causing the echo, simply turn down your speaker volume, use headphones, or more your microphone farther away from your speakers.